Skip Navigation

 • Cooking food and having cultural celebrations from around the world

 At the Primary level, world language is integrated into the areas of cultural study, music and spoken language.
-The children are sensorial learners and are in the Sensitive Period for language; therefore, many languages are spoken and sung in the classroom and integrated in other natural ways.
+Weekly Spanish lessons emphasize vocabulary, pronunciation, and a love of language.
+Additionally, as young children are sensorial learners and in the Sensitive Period for language, many languages are spoken and sung in the classroom and integrated in cultural studies.
 This is done by native and non-native speakers.
 The children have the benefit of having the lessons connect to other areas of study as well as the opportunity to develop their ears for the nuances of language.
-This approach does not hinder development in other areas of the curriculum, but prepares the child for further refined study in foreign languages after he/she is reading and writing in his/her native tongue.
-Additionally, Spanish is included in the curriculum, emphasizing vocabulary, pronunciation and a love of language.

 Movement is basic to learning so recess is a daily occurance for Primary students.
 The aim is to promote the idea of a healthy body, enabling students to develop their fitness, physical skill and body awareness.
 We aspire to cultivate a spirit of sportsmanship and enjoyment in all physical activity.